mmomtchev/Forez/README.md

 This paper uses a number of additional documents that were not available to them - [2], [3], [7], [21] and [22].

-### Count Willelme (Gillin / Vuidelin / Guillaume) III of Lyon and Forez, nicknamed Willelme the Old
+### Count Willelme (Gillin / Vuidelin / Guillaume) III of Lyon and Forez, nicknamed Willelme the Old (Guillaume l'Ancien)

 **10?? - 1097**